homes32/pebakery-docs/Commands/Interface/Visible.md

 ### Example 1

-Sample plugin that will toggle the visibility of a group of controls when the value of a scrollbox changes.
+Sample script that will toggle the visibility of a group of controls when the value of a combo box changes.

 ```pebakery
 [main]